tristanbatchler/moonlapse.net/index.md

 pip install windows-curses
 ```

-> *If that doesn't work because you do not have pip installed, follow these steps to install pip first and try again:*
+> *If that doesn't work, try using `pip3` instead of pip.
+If that still doesn't work, you might not have pip installed so follow these steps to install pip first and try again:*
 >
 > 1. *Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) to a folder on your computer*
 > 2. *Open a terminal and navigate to the folder containing get-pip.py*